Dhyrajkumar/Guess-the-Word-Game/README.md

 To run the game locally:

 1. Clone this repository to your local machine.
-2.Open the index.html file in a web browser.
+2. Open the index.html file in a web browser.
 3. File Structure
-index.html: HTML file for the game interface. styles.css: CSS file for styling the game. script.js: JavaScript file for the game logic.
+- index.html: HTML file for the game interface.
+- styles.css: CSS file for styling the game.
+- script.js: JavaScript file for the game logic.